shunlog/aoc-test/README.md

     inp = sys.stdin.read().strip()

     # optional
-    if not 'test' in sys.argv:
+    if not '--debug' in sys.argv:
         ic.disable()

     if '2' not in sys.argv: